Using rocprofv3#

 ../_images/rocprofv3_summary.png

-Outputs the summary of each tracing domain at the end of profiling session.
+This option displays a summary of each tracing domain for the enabled tracing type, after conclusion of the profiling session.

 rocprofv3 -D --hsa-trace --hip-trace -- <application_path>

-The above command generates a hip_trace.csv, hsa_trace.csv file prefixed with the process ID along with the summary of each domain at the terminal.
+The preceding command generates a hip_trace.csv and hsa_trace.csv file prefixed with the process ID along with displaying the summary of each domain.

 rocprofv3 --summary-groups MEMORY_COPY --sys-trace -- <application_path>